dapr/blog/daprblog/content/posts/2023/dapr-kratix/index.md

 * A definition of the as-a-service API contract that enables the consumption of the capability.
 * A Pipeline which executes on each API request which can codify your own policies and opinions (security, compliance, etc).
 Pipelines are no more than a chain of containers that will run to wire things up.
 * The dependencies required to run the capability.
 These can be Operators, Helm charts or even [Crossplane](https://crossplane.io) compositions.
 * Scheduling hints that determine to which worker cluster each Promise is scheduled.
-For example, users can request Promises are sent to their own dev cluster through a simple label and selector pattern.
+For example, users can request Promises are sent to their own dev cluster through a label and selector pattern.
 Kratix also supports more complex scheduling patterns. i.e platform operators can determine that all clusters are given a certain set of Promises (security, billing, observability).

 This contract, defined by the Promise, allows us to link a Kubernetes Custom Resource Definition (as the interface for the contract) to a pipeline (or a set of pipelines) that will execute the contract every time a team creates a request.